 Qualification(s): LLB (Hons)

-Daniel Victory is a Senior Associate in the Employment and Industrial Law practice.
+Daniel Victory is a Principal Lawyer in the Employment and Industrial Law practice.
 He joined the firm in 2006 and was admitted to practice in 2009.

 Prior to working at Maurice Blackburn, Daniel worked at the Australian Council of Trade Unions and Monash University in the Faculty of Business and Economics.
-He is listed by the prestigious Doyles Guide as part of the only first tier law firm for employee & trade union representation in Victoria in 2017.
+He is listed by the prestigious Doyles Guide as a recommended employment lawyer in Victoria for employees and is part of the only first tier law firm for employee & trade union representation in Victoria in 2018.

 Daniel advises senior executive clients in all areas of employment law including workplace bullying, employment contracts, redundancy, restraint of trade, discrimination, sexual harassment, adverse action, and unfair dismissal.

-- a nurse with 30 years of service who was dismissed for alleged misconduct, and
+- obtaining reinstatement a nurse with 30 years of service who was dismissed for alleged misconduct

-- a council worker who was dismissed after his employer sent a private investigator into the workplace under cover.
+- obtaining reinstatement for a council worker who was dismissed after his employer sent a private investigator into the workplace under cover

-Daniel also appeared as the advocate in an unfair dismissal case before a Full Bench of Fair Work Australia in which he was successful in obtaining reinstatement for two employees of Australia Post who were dismissed for breaches of their employer’s IT Policy (B, C and D v Australian Postal Corporation T/A Australia Post FWCFB 6191).
+- obtaining reinstatement for two employees of Australia Post who were dismissed for breaches of their employer’s IT Policy (B, C and D v Australian Postal Corporation T/A Australia Post FWCFB 6191)

 Daniel also represented the Essendon Football Club in its challenge to the investigation conducted by the Australian Sports Anti-Doping Authority (Essendon Football Club v Chief Executive Officer of the Australian Sports Anti-Doping Authority FCA 1019).